Water Quality Information

 It is noteworthy that these storm discharges can continue for significant periods in the Chichester area as the water table becomes higher than the wastewater pipes leading to ingress and increased flows to the WWTW’s.

-To determine how Chichester Harbour is impacted by these inputs the Conservancy joined forces with Chichester District Council to test the water quality at 12 different sites around the Harbour.
+To determine how Chichester Harbour is impacted by these inputs, in 2007 the Conservancy joined forces with Chichester District Council to test the water quality at 11 different sites around the Harbour.
 These are undertaken every two weeks during April to the end of October and monthly in the winter.

 Although Chichester Harbour is not a designated bathing water, we compare the results with standards from the Bathing Water Directive.
 You can view historical results on the Chichester District Council website, the most recent water quality results are shown here.